chinesedfan/codejam/2013/kickstart/README.md

 Simple.

 #### Problem B. Meet and party

+Check each point.
+But we can cache results grouped by x and y.
+And for each x or y, the sum of abs(xi - x) can be calculated in O(n).

 #### Problem C. Hex

 BFS to check.
 Too much difference between stone counts is impossible.
 More important, make sure the winner has at least 1 stone that can't be moved, and not less total stones.
 Don't worry.
 It is fast enough to remove each stone and check.